shanelonergan/shanelonergan.github.io/_posts/2020-05-22-react-usecontext.md

 const UserContext = React.createContext(user)
 ```

+Here, we pas in the user object as the argument for `createContext`, as it contains the information we want to be included.

 ## Context Provider

 Next, we need to wrap all our components which will be accessing the context in a Context Provider.
 True to its name, this component provides the context to all of its children.
 Whenever the context data changes, it will pass down the changes and trigger a re-render.